The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.3.5 – Access to authors

-Giving all learners the opportunity to engage with authors (writers, illustrators or storytellers).
+Giving all learners the opportunity to engage with authors (writers, poets, illustrators or storytellers).

-Schools should give all learners the opportunity to engage with authors (writers, illustrators or storytellers) in one of the below ways, or in another way that suits their setting:
+Schools should give all learners the opportunity to engage with authors (writers, poets, illustrators or storytellers) in one of the below ways, or in another way that suits their setting and learners:

 Watching Authors Live (Live or On Demand)